practicusai/docs/docs/advanced.md

 The .dp file is intended to be easily consumed by users that are **not** programmers or data scientists.
 The goal is to create a happy medium so that different user personas can view the changes detected in the .dp file and collaborate on a data science project.

 The .dp file does not necessarily need to only include changes that are detected by Practicus AI.
-As you can read below, you can freely add your own changes or remove existing ones, and then finally ask Practicus AI to run these data prep steps on your data sets to complete data preparatation.
+As you can read below, you can freely add your own changes or remove existing ones, and then finally ask Practicus AI to run these data prep steps on your data sets to complete data preparation.

 The below is a simple .dp file example.